Mashina2/finex-funding-book/README.md

     pip install -r requirements.txt

-The script has a parameters to control its behaviour:
+The script has one parameter to control its behaviour:

     precision - The precision of the rate.
 This should be a value from 0 to 4.
 Default = 4